-While we’re all locked down because of Covid-19, we can’t record in our studio or send out our recordings on USB sticks.
+While we were all locked down because of Covid-19, we were unable to record in our studio or send out our recordings on USB sticks.
 However, as things slowly return to “normal”, we’re delighted to announce that we’ve now returned to sending send out USB/memory sticks through the post.
 Don’t worry, we will continue to make our latest recordings available online – also by phone and on Alexa – for those who prefer the convenience (scroll down for full details).

 How to Listen Online You can listen to our latest weekly recording from the Beccles and Bungay Journal here: Beccles & Bungay Journal .
 Alternatively, you can also listen to it at the BWBF website here(and in their app) and at My Talking Newspaper here.